 The instant variety of ramen unquestionably has its appeal, as evidenced by its ubiquity on grocery shelves from North America to Asia.
 Authentic ramen restaurants, however, will serve a fresh variety, which are also available at larger Asian groceries.

 Because they're relatively thin, ramen noodles will soften as they linger in the broth such as miso ramen soup, so it's important not to overcook them initially.

 Udon noodles are another Japanese favorite, but unlike ramen, udon are fat and chewy, offering a distinct bounce as they dangle from your chopsticks and a toothsome consistency in your mouth.
-Also generally paired with broth, udon noodles are most often sold fresh, but dried and even frozen ones are available, although the fresh variety boast a superior texture.
+Also generally paired with broth, udon noodles are most often sold fresh but dried and even frozen ones are available, although the fresh variety boasts a superior texture.

 Soba noodles are a unique product for a couple of reasons.
 One, they're made with buckwheat flour in addition to wheat flour, which gives them a distinctive flavor, texture, and light to dark brown color.
 And two, rather than being served hot, soba noodles are usually served cold, alongside a flavorful dipping sauce.
 Cold soba noodles, sometimes actually chilled with ice before serving, are a refreshing summertime dish in Japan.